aloftdata/crow/README.md

 ### Making changes

 - Only commit changes in this fork (aloft/crow) that are specific to the Aloft deployment.
+[Here are all the changes specific to this fork](https://github.com/inbo/crow/compare/main...enram:crow:main).
+Don't merge those changes into the main repo.
 - Changes that are beneficial to the main app (bug fixes, dependency updates, improvements) should be made in the main repo ([inbo/crow](https://github.com/inbo/crow)).
 - Use `Sync fork` to pull changes from the main repo.